-Volunteers are crucial in helping Discovery Space deliver great science experiences.
-We welcome dedicated, dynamic volunteers (youth to adult) to help in a number of ways, and all volunteers are equipped for success through orientation, training, and coaching.
-If you enjoy working flexible hours in an energetic environment, and have a passion for learning and teaching, consider applying to become a Discovery Space volunteer!
+Volunteers are crucial in helping Discovery Space deliver great Science, Technology, Engineering, and Math (STEM) experiences.
+We welcome dedicated, dynamic volunteers (ages 14 and up) to help in a number of ways.
+All volunteers are equipped for success through orientation and ongoing training.
+If you enjoy working flexible hours in an energetic environment and have a passion for inspiring a love of STEM, consider applying to become a Discovery Space volunteer!

-- Exhibit Floor Volunteer: Enhance the guest experience by facilitating interactions with exhibits and helping maintain a safe, clean museum environment.
+- Exhibit Floor Facilitator: Enhance the guest experience by facilitating interactions with exhibits and helping maintain a safe, clean environment.

-- Education Volunteer: Assist the science educators in leading regular (often weekly) programs.
+- Education Program Assistant: Assist Discovery Space educators in leading regular (often weekly) programs (ages 0-15).

-- Special Events/Outreach: Facilitate hands-on activities at events in and around State College, often on weekends and evenings.
+- Special Events/Outreach Facilitator: Facilitate hands-on activities at events in and around State College, often on weekends and evenings.

-Time commitments vary depending on the position, with exhibit floor and education volunteers ideally committing to regular shifts of at least 2-4 hours per week.
-Some positions require background checks.
+Time commitments vary depending on the position.
+Exhibit floor and education volunteers ideally commit to regular shifts of at least 2-4 hours per week.
+Some positions will require background checks.

 Benefits of Volunteering at Discovery Space:

 - Be part of the Discovery Space team and see creativity, curiosity, and imagination at work!